Uruguay countryintel banner

 Doing Business in Uruguay

-Uruguay is known for being a safe and stable country with a growing economy and a strategic location for business in South America.
-The government has implemented various incentives to attract foreign investment, and key industries in Uruguay include agriculture, technology, and tourism.
+Uruguay is known for being a safe and stable country with a resilient economy and a strategic location for business in South America.
+The government has implemented various incentives to attract foreign investment, and key industries in Uruguay include agriculture, technology, services, logistics, and tourism.

 Entity Registration and Incorporation Requirements